-It is noted that a Landscape and Public Domain Plan was prepared by RRCS prior to this subdivision application
+It is noted that a Landscape and Public Domain Plan was prepared by RRCS prior to this application.
+As such ,this requirement has been satisfied.

 Condition C2 Density and Relationship to Surrounding Community

 The integration of open space, recreational facilities, childcare and community and health facilities with the residential development, to ensure that not only will the newly created communities be sustainable, both socially and environmentally, but that existing residents in the local community will also benefit from the total development.